Need to talk? Call 1800 882 436.

 Check your leave entitlements

-If you are taking paid parental leave or unpaid leave, you can also receive other employee-funded entitlements at the same time, like:
+If you are taking unpaid parental leave, you can combine it with other leave, like:

 Consider your financial situation